 Throughout the months of February and March, CDBG staff conducted several public meetings throughout the unincorporated areas and at least one general meeting in each of the CDBG participating jurisdictions.

-Twelve (12) general meetings were held to discuss needs within the consortia areas and CDBG participating jurisdictions.
-An evening presentation was conducted on February 12th, 2008 at the County Administration Building.
+Twelve (12) general meetings are held to discuss needs within the consortia areas and CDBG participating jurisdictions.

 Stanislaus County